technosavyy/technosavyy/README.md

 - 👀 I’m interested in Client side scripting
 - 🌱 I’m currently learning Client side scripting ,java.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Email- sairam9999niranja@gmail.com
+                     Instagram- the_technosavy_07

 <!---
 technosavyy/technosavyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.